 Cream of Six Onion Soup

-We love to feature wild onions as one of the onions in the springtime to make this soup, but you can use any combination you like!
+Come springtime, we love to feature wild onions in this soup, but feel free to use any combination you like!

 - Servings 4